Michael R. Kent

 Media Contact: John Guilfoil

-BURLINGTON — Chief Michael Kent is pleased to report that the Burlington Police Department has transitioned to a more modern 911 dispatch system that will shorten response times during emergencies.
+BURLINGTON — Chief Michael Kent is pleased to report that two Burlington Police officers recently attended a National School Safety Symposium.

 From Sunday, July 7 through Wednesday, July 10, Lt.
 Kevin Cooney and Officer Vito Costa attended a National School Safety Symposium in Thornton, Colorado.
 Officer Costa serves as an alternate school resource officer at Burlington Public Schools.